Ponponio Lupugeyun: Rebel years

 Ponponio raided far from his home vicinity of the Pescadero and San Gregorio Creeks.

 He was captured by a party of four soldiers near San Rafael and tried by court martial in Monterey, and shot on February 6, 1824.
 The mission records also note this "Alcabuc[e]aron...por sentencia de un consejo de Guerra formado en el mismo Presidio."
-[They warmed by sentence of a war council formed in the same Presidio.]
+[They shot him by sentence of a war council formed in the same Presidio.]